 And, it goes without saying that we always welcome donations of perennial flowers, plants and/or ornamental grasses for our two main gardens.
 Please keep this need in mind when thinning out your gardens or shopping for new additions to your gardens.

-Facts & Information about St. John's Labyrinth
+St. John's Labyrinth

 St. John’s Lutheran Church, a pillar in the Parkville community for over 125 years and located at 8808 Harford Road, completed construction of its labyrinth in the summer of 2013.
 The labyrinth was officially dedicated and opened for use in October, 2013.
 Ample parking is available on our church parking lot.
 All are welcome to use our labyrinth during daylight hours.